"Exporting the virus": Migrants deported by U.S. make up 20% of Guatemala's coronavirus cases

 Instead of continuing the strategy, the U.S. should implement a temporary moratorium on deportations to Guatemala so the country can keep the pandemic at bay, Fontes said.

-Instituting strict border restrictons due to the pandemic while continuing deportation flights carrying potentially infected migrants is "the height of hypocrisy," he remarked.
+Instituting strict border restrictions due to the pandemic while continuing deportation flights carrying potentially infected migrants is "the height of hypocrisy," he remarked.